ax-sh/ax-sh/README.md

 -->

-I am Full-Stack Developer with good knowledge and understanding of UI/UX I have experience with Python, Automation scripts, React/Nextjs, and other frameworks for fast and efficient web/app development, and have also worked on a couple of Flask, Express and other interesting projects here on my github.
+I am Full-Stack Developer with good knowledge and understanding of UI/UX I have experience with Python, Automation scripts, React/Nextjs, and other frameworks for fast and efficient web/app development

+Besides App/Web/Software development I also do web/graphics design and other interesting projects here on my github/figma.
 I design my work based on the aesthetics, usability and simplicity.
 I am available for hire.
 If I can be of assistance, please do not hesitate to contact me.
 If you've got a project in mind, feel free to contact me.

-Currently learning machine learning.
+Currently learning machine learning for computer vision tasks

 ---